-Your Pre-Send GDPR Checklist
+Your Pre-Send Compliance Checklist

 - ✅ Only email business addresses — never personal ones.
 Legitimate interest applies when contacting candidates in their professional capacity at a work email.
-Personal addresses like Gmail or Yahoo require explicit consent in most EU jurisdictions — a much higher bar that essentially rules out cold outreach.
+Personal addresses like Gmail or Yahoo generally require explicit consent in most EU jurisdictions — a much higher bar that essentially rules out cold outreach.

 - ✅ Put the source and an opt-out in every email.
-GDPR mandates transparency: your first outreach must clearly identify who you are, include a one-click opt-out, and note where you found their data (e.g., "We found your profile on LinkedIn.
+GDPR mandates transparency: your first outreach must clearly identify who you are, include a one-click opt-out, and disclose where you found their data (e.g., "We found your profile on LinkedIn.
 Unsubscribe anytime.").
 Google and Yahoo now enforce one-click unsubscribe for bulk senders too — it's table stakes.

 The Risk Is Real